robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

   * drm_hwcomposer - HWC2 and fence support added.

 ## Thanks
+This drm_hwcomposer work is part of long-standing collaboration between Google's ChromeOS team and Collabora.

 This post has been a part of work undertaken by my employer [Collabora](http://www.collabora.com).